serenarocc/serenarocc/README.md

 ## Hi there! 🔭
-Hi, I'm a Computer Engineer specialized in Cybersecurity.
+I'm a Computer Engineer specialized in Cybersecurity.

 Here I collect everything I have developed and learned during my journey. 🌱